csiAI/Annual-Sales-Report-Compass-Inc./README.md

 - Seasonal Trends: Identification and analysis of any seasonal fluctuations or patterns in the sales and profit data.
 - Efficiency Metrics: Examination of the company's overall operational efficiency and productivity.

-An interactive Tableau dashboard can be found [here](https://public.tableau.com/app/profile/carlos.s.nchez4177/viz/AnnualSalesReportCompassInc__17206926998690/SalesDashboard).
+An interactive Power BI dashboard can be found [here](https://public.tableau.com/app/profile/carlos.s.nchez4177/viz/AnnualSalesReportCompassInc__17206926998690/SalesDashboard).